jalgoarena/JAlgoArena/README.md

 ## Introduction

 JAlgoArena allows user to see existing problems, create account and using it submit solutions for existing problems.

-Every solution is limited by time and memory consumption and needs to pass all defined test cases.
-Problems itself are divided into three difficulty levels for each ones receiving different set of points.
+* Every solution is limited by time and memory consumption and needs to pass all defined test cases
+* Problems itself are divided into three difficulty levels for each ones receiving different set of points

 ## UI

-JAlgoArena is created using Responsive UI based on bootstrap framework.
-Internally all is done with usage of React components and bootstrap styles.
+* JAlgoArena is created using Responsive UI based on bootstrap framework.
+* Internally all is done with usage of React components and bootstrap styles.

 ![](design/ui/home.png)